chocolateflight/border-to-image/readme.md

 # Border-to-Image

-🖼️ **Border-to-Image** is a simple, single-page web app that lets you upload an image, add custom borders (inner or outer), adjust aspect ratios, set border widths in pixels or percentages, use simple or advanced per-side border controls, and download your edited photo at full resolution.
+🖼️ **Border-to-Image** is a simple, single-page web app that lets you upload an image, add custom borders (inner or outer), adjust aspect ratios, set border widths in pixels or percentages, use simple or advanced per-side border controls, add EXIF data overlays, and download your edited photo at full resolution.
 It runs entirely in the browser (no server required) and works seamlessly on desktops and mobile devices.

 ---